Cotton States and International Exposition: Women's Building

 Pennsylvania's first woman American architect, Elise Mercur (1864–1947) designed the Palladian style Woman's Building.
 The Women's Building showcased accomplishments of women throughout the South, and the country, in the areas of education, health care, and the fine and decorative arts.
 Its exhibitions were curated by women from Georgia.
 The contents were contributed by women around the country.
 Women culled historical artifacts, decorative arts objects, and industrial products to compose displays in each room, including the Baltimore Room, the Lucy Cobb Room, Mary Ball Washington Tea Room, the Columbus Room, Model Library, Assembly Hall, and others, each assigned to a different state.
 The many elaborate displays reflected a diversity of views spanning the mainstream social and domestic roles of Southern women, such as patriotism and the ideals of traditional motherhood to little-known achievements of women counter to mainstream stereotypes.

 The Legion of Loyal Women display presented an arrangement of 45 dolls, each one adorned with a small shield showing the name of a state, to illustrate the American Patriotic salute.
 Other displays posed a challenge to the roles of women and other social conventions.
 The Colonial Room presented utensils and furnishings, as well as Dolly Madison's spectacles, a gun carried in the Battle of Concord, and brass medallions belonging to George Washington; the display was said to represent "the growing bond of cooperation between the North and South."

 The exposition introduced new ideas to foster trade and collaboration between the Southern and Northern states and to also show ideas, products, and facilities to the rest of the nation and to Europe.
 The exhibitions presented prototypes for a hospital room, a nursery, a kindergarten classroom, and a model library—each one in working order.
 These functional rooms represented the environments where women played important roles outside the home and family, and were equipped with the most up-to-date equipment, features, and furnishings.
 The model library included a collection of publications by women authors from every state in the nation.
 A photography exhibition featured portraits of women in every branch of literature, appended with a verse, letter, or section of a manuscript by the authors.

 Booker T. Washington's speech

-On September 18, 1895, Booker T. Washington gave the "Atlanta Compromise" speech was an address on the topic of race relations.
+On September 18, 1895, Booker T. Washington gave his Atlanta Compromise Speech on the topic of race relations.
 Washington's speech laid the foundation for the Atlanta Compromise, an agreement between African American leaders and Southern white leaders in which blacks would work meekly and submit to white political rule, while whites guaranteed that blacks would receive basic education and due process of law.
 The speech was presented before a predominantly white audience and has been recognized as one of the most important, influential, and controversial speeches in American history.